ssiika/routinetracker/README.md

 # Routine Tracker

 Routine tracker makes it easy to keep track of routines and habits, allowing users to create schedules, input the time spent on activities in a given day and view historical data.
-The app is flexible, and you can pick and choose which features are applicable to your needs.
+The app is flexible as you can pick and choose which features are applicable to your needs.

 A live version of the app can be tested here: